 Personal skills and hobbies

-If you earn an income from selling your time such as from freelance work, gardening and the like, then this income is taxable (if it’s over your personal allowance).
+If you earn an income from selling your time such as from freelance work, gardening or similar per hour activities, then this income is taxable (if it’s over your personal allowance).
 If this is just on an ad hoc basis for small amounts, then you needn’t worry too much, but if you start to make a good profit you’re effectively running a business and need to let the taxman know within three months.